 Answer: Your answer should contain a reiteration of achievements that align with the job duties and responsibilities.
 For example, "I'm great at driving revenue.
 I see that is a big part of this role."

 What changes would you make if you came on board?

 Answer: Your answer should tread carefully.
 It is impossible to know what you would change without being in the role for at least 90 days.
-An example answer would be, "It's very hard to know what's working well and not working well.
+An example answer would be, "It's tough to know what's working well and not working well.
 But I would hope I can improve communication, as there's always room for improvement in that department."

 How would you go about building business relationships within the company once hired?

 Answer: You should follow this one, "I would aim to meet with department heads and employees with who I will have close contact.
 Then I would aim to meet with executives to learn more about their vision for the company and how I could drive that forward."

 Tell me something negative you’ve heard about our company.

 Answer: An example answer would be the following, "I have heard that the environment can sometimes be difficult for those who can't perform.
 And that they feel they might be let go because of it."

 Are you overqualified for this job?

 Answer: An example answer would be, "Absolutely not.
 My qualifications and the potential for me to learn in this role are separate from one another.
 And you've shown me what I can learn and gain from this role, and that's why I'm here."